Poke Root and Poke Berry Medicine

 Poke root tincture is so powerful that it's taken by the drop.
 Begin with one to three drops.
 Wait 24 hours.
 If that doesn't seem to help, add one drop per day to the dosage (and that's drops, not droppersful!).

 Individuals show widely varying tolerance for poke.
 Some people can't handle more than three or five drops per day, while others can take 25 or 50 drops with no adverse effects.

 The side effects of poke include mental unclarity, spaciness and out-of-body feelings.
 If you notice such feelings, it means you've found your tolerance level, so back off to a lower dosage.

 If you take way too much (such as mistaking droppersful for drops, which some people have done!), you may encounter more severe side effects, such as nausea, vomiting and diarrhea.

-When I was using poke to treat Lyme disease a number of years ago, I found that after taking 10 drops per day for several weeks, I started feeling unclear, spacy and disconnected, as if I weren't really in my body.
+When I was using poke for an infection years ago, I found that after taking 10 drops per day for several weeks, I started feeling unclear, spacey and disconnected, as if I weren't really in my body.

-I cut the dosage back to five drops and the side effects vanished, but the tincture was still very effective in helping resolve the Lyme disease.
+I cut the dosage back to five drops and the side effects vanished, but the tincture was still very effective.
 Remember, everyone's tolerance and needs are different.